 Underage Users

 TikTok’s age requirement is 13 or older (14 in some countries).
-If the system or other users suspect that an account belongs to a minor, it could be permanently banned—without warning.
+If the system or other users suspect that an account belongs to a minor, it could be permanently banned, without warning.
+In 2026, TikTok significantly tightened its AI detection for underage users.

 TikTok may ban an account if:

-If this happens by mistake, you can submit a government-issued ID to prove your age and appeal.
+If this happens by mistake, you can submit a government-issued ID via the underage appeals on TikTok page to prove your age.

 Multiple Violations

 A single mistake might not get you banned, but repeated offenses will.
-In this case, TikTok tracks your activity, and if you frequently break the rules, you could face a permanent suspension.
-Even minor infractions can add up over time.
-Eventually, this may result in a temporary ban, reduced reach (shadowban), or even worse, permanent suspension, especially if the system sees a pattern
+TikTok tracks your activity, and if you frequently break the rules, you could face a permanent suspension.

 What are the different types of TikTok bans?